raspberrypilearning/cd-sebento-scratch-1/en/step_3.md

 title: Code blocks
 ---

-Code in Scratch comes as blocks, that you click together to make programs.
-You choose blocks from the **code blocks palette** and drag them into the **current sprite panel**, then click them together.
+Code in Scratch comes as blocks that you connect together to make programs.
+You choose blocks from the **code blocks palette** and drag them into the **current sprite panel**, then connect them.

-There are 10 categories of blocks, which are colour coded, and you can select each category from the list at the top of the **code blocks palette**.
+There are ten categories of blocks.
+They are colour coded, and you can select each category from the list at the top of the **code blocks palette**.

 --- /collapse ---

-### The Current Sprite panel
+### The current sprite panel

  ![Scratch window with the current sprite panel highlighted](images/hlCurrentSpritePanel.png)